 My partner and I have been lucky enough to both be able to work during the pandemic.
-My job is stable right now, his has a slight chance of furloughs, but for now, our pay has been coming in as normal.
-In fact, in many ways, we’ve been saving money.
-We aren’t spending on gas (I’ve fueled up my car once since March) and we aren’t eating out as often.
-We frequently spend our summers going to baseball games or other events, and as those have been cancelled, that money has also remained in our bank accounts.
+My job is stable right now, he has a slight chance of furloughs, but for now, our pay has been coming in as normal.
+In fact, in many ways, we've been saving money.
+We aren't spending on gas (I've fueled up my car once since March) and we aren't eating out as often.
+We frequently spend our summers going to baseball games or other events, and as those have been canceled, that money has also remained in our bank accounts.
 So we find ourselves wondering what we should be doing with our extra funds and how we should be future planning during the pandemic.

 Pay Off Debts

 Obviously, first and foremost has been to put extra money towards debts.
 We have decided that for us, it doesn't make sense to try to pay off the mortgage early (we have a great interest rate), but we are putting extra funds towards other debts, focusing first on the highest interest rate, of course.
 If you haven't noticed, as the fed has been dropping interest rates, credit card interest rates are slowly climbing.
 I make a point to never carry a balance on my credit cards, so I will admit, I have no idea what the interest rates might be.
 But I have been receiving alerts of changes, and even if I'm not planning to carry a balance, I still should know those numbers.
 I use rewards cards, and those always have higher interest rates (which is how they pay for those rewards).

 We've been working to set aside extra money for our rainy day fund.
 For us, this is similar to an emergency fund, but can be used for "less emergency" things.
 Our goal is to never need to touch the emergency fund, but the rainy day fund can be re-evaluated and we can spend from it as situations change.
 Right now, because there is a bit of uncertainty in his job, we're putting a bit of extra money away just in case.
 We don't anticipate needing it for that purpose, but we both feel better having it there.